nubificus/vaccel-docs/docs/user-guide/building.md

-# Build & install from source
+# Build & Install from source

 To build the components of vAccel we need the vAccel core library and a backend plugin that implements the operation we want to execute.